 “It was a case of conspiracy theories.
 Aliko and I have a genuine relationship and it was only natural that we had a few differences along the line.
 Today, he is my mentor.
 I like his sincerity and integrity.
 Aliko’s word is his bond and I have a lot of respect for my friend.
 I believe he is a real blessing to Nigeria and Africa as a whole.
 He is a godsend to this continent.
 I believe Aliko is highly underrated too.
 He will become the richest man on the FORBES list someday,”

 The two men are now best of friends.
 Inseparable.
-With Otedola playing a big role at his daughters wedding.
+With Otedola playing a big role at his Dangote daughter’s wedding.

-Just like most business men, Femi Otedola has had his own romance with politicians.
-He had close relationship with former Nigerian president, Olusegun Obasanjo.
+Just like most businessmen, Femi Otedola has had his own romance with politicians.
+He had a close relationship with former Nigerian president, Olusegun Obasanjo.
 In 2003, Otedola donated N100, million to Obasanjo’s re-election bid.
 He later donated N200 million towards the Obasanjo presidential library.

 He was also a close friend of former Nigerian president, Goodluck Jonathan when he was in power.

-The current net worth of Femi Otedola has constantly fluctuates due to the instability in oil price.
+The current net worth of Femi Otedola has constantly fluctuated due to the instability in oil price.